isomerpages/nlb-sure/index.md

           button: 'Learn More'
           url: /about-us/sure-campaign/
     - infopic:
+          title: 'Read to be SURE, Volume 3, Special Issue: Deepfakes'
+          subtitle: 'For everyone'
+          description: In this issue of Read to be SURE, explore multiple perspectives about Deepfakes.
+Are deepfakes all bad, or can they be used for good?
+          url: /read-to-be-sure-volume-3/deepfakes/
+          image: /images/RTBS_T3-WebBanner_231207-min.jpg
+          alt: 'Read to be SURE, Volume 3, Special Issue: Deepfakes'
+          button: 'Explore now'
+    - infopic:
           title: 'Read to be SURE, Volume 3, Issue 3: Caregiving'
           subtitle: 'For everyone'
           description: In this issue of Read to be SURE, explore multiple perspectives about Caregiving.
 Are caregivers being supported equally with respect to the broad range of care recipients?